Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **background-color**

 Defines the background color.
-Value must be a hex or two hexes separated by commas.
-If there are two hexes, the first is the light mode colour and the second is the dark mode colour.
-Hexes can have an alpha value: #rrggbbaa, #rgba, #rrggbb or #rgb
+Value must be one or two HTML supported colours separated by hyphens.
+HTML supported colours include hsl, hsla, rgb, rgba, hex or css colour names like `red`.
+If there are two colours, the first is the light mode colour and the second is the dark mode colour.

 **background-gradient**

 Defines the background gradient.
-Value must be one or more hexes or hexes separated by commas and in brackets (for light mode and dark mode colours respectively) separated by commas.
-Example: `#ff00ff, (#ffffff, #000000), #00ff00`.
+Value must be one or more HTML supported colour or group of dark mode/light mode colours separated by commas.
+Dark mode/light mode colour groups are created by splitting the light and dark colour by a hyphen with the light colour as the first colour.
+Example: `red, white-black, blue`.
+HTML supported colours include hsl, hsla, rgb, rgba, hex or css colour names like `red`.
 The value can also have an optional direction as the first parameter.
 The options are `to top`, `to bottom`, `to right`, `to left`, `to top right`, `to top`, `to top left`, `to bottom right` and `to bottom left`.
-Example: `to top left, #ff00ff, (#ffffff, #000000), #00ff00`.
+Example: `to top left, #ff00ff, rgb(0,255,0)-rgb(255,0,255), hsl(180, 50%,70%)`.
 The default gradient direction is `to bottom`.

 **background-image**